elihoole/nano-bm25/RANKING.md

 ## Fetching all postings that match the query

-Remember that our position index looks like this:
+Recall that our position index looks like this:

 ```bash
  "like": {